Noiredd/Filmatyk/test/README.md

 During the test, this "undone" object attempts to update itself to the reference state.
 Results are compared using the aforementioned `DatabaseDifference`.

+Note that currently all removal tests fail due to the removal detection not being implemented in the Database update algorithm.